highsource/jaxb-tools/README.md

 but keep older one too to avoid breaking older builds.
 Please migrate to new namespace of the plugin `urn:jaxb.jvnet.org:annox`.

-## Using JAXB Annotate Plugin with Maven
+## Using Annotate JAXB Plugin with Maven

-* Add `org.jvnet.jaxb:jaxb-basics-annotate` as XJC plugin
+* Add `org.jvnet.jaxb:jaxb-plugin-annotate` as XJC plugin
 * Turn on the plugin using `-Xannotate` or `-XremoveAnnotation`switch
 * Add artifact with your annotations as another XJC plugin